EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 More interestingly still, the opposite is true in a `x-t+` metric.
 While the pure geometric equation shows qualitatively similar behavior regardless of a spacelike or timelike metric, the direct zero order term seems to be unconditionally unstable.

-Graphing a trace of the sum of amplitudes over the spatial dimensions, for an evolving field having a zero order term, we may see that conservation of amplitudes no longer holds in a direct sense; infact the total amplitude may even reverse sign; but its long term evolution still seems constrained by a form of conservation principle; and the sum-of-squares evolution of the field, is qualitativeiy similar, with or without direct zero order term.
+Graphing a trace of the sum of amplitudes over the spatial dimensions, for an evolving field having a zero order term, we may see that an exact conservation of amplitudes no longer holds in a direct sense; infact the total amplitude may even reverse sign; but its long term evolution still seems constrained by a form of conservation principle; and the sum-of-squares evolution of the field, is qualitativeiy similar, with or without direct zero order term.

 We note that there appears to be no obstacle to adding both extra dimensions and a zero-order term.
 Nor to the addition of  multitude of extra dimensions.